csgoh/roadmapper/README.md

 With git repository like GitHub or Bitbucket, roadmaps created using RaC can be version controlled, track changes and can be easily shared with others.

 ### Latest version
-**v.0.1.1**
+**v.0.2.0**
 ### What's new in the latest version of Roadmapper?
-* Added colour themes support
-* Added the ability to change timeline from actual date to non-specific timeline like Year 1, Year 2, Month 1, Month 2, etc.
+* Replaced problematic pycairo with Pillow library
+* Ability to add subtitle text
+* Display vertical grey lines for timelines
-* Added the ability to show current date marker on the roadmap
+* Display year on top of the timeline
+* "Now" marker is updated to ▼
+* Auto size surface height
-* Fixed defects
+* Fix defects

 ### Python version requirements:
 * Python 3.10+

 ### Library Dependencies
-* PyCairo 1.21.0
-* Colour 0.1.5
+* Pillow 9.3.0
 * python-dateutil

 ## Future plans :bulb: